Removing wallpaper is not my favorite job-- in fact, it shares the bottom of my chore list with another most detested

 From a distance it may look okay, but close up it just looks like painted wallpaper.
 Plus, the paint will make it even harder to remove the wallpaper in the future.

 I also don’t recommended papering over old wallpaper either, as often the glue won’t stick to it, especially if the underlying wallpaper is textured, foiled or vinyl.

 Wallpaper borders are also dated and should be removed before putting your house on the market.
-They usually aren't that difficult to remove, but if you run into a problem, follow the same instructions as for removing wallpaper.
+They usually aren't difficult to remove, but if you run into a problem, follow the same instructions as for removing wallpaper.

 Tools for removing wallpaper